 What is Tempered Glass?

-Manufacturers heat the glass in a furnace to over 1,000 degrees Fahrenheit and then quickly cool it using high-pressure air blasts.
+Manufacturers heat the glass in a furnace to a temperature of over 1,000 degrees Fahrenheit before rapidly cooling it with high-pressure air blasts, a step known as quenching.
 This cools the outer layers of the glass much more quickly than the internal layers, so when the inside cools, it pulls away from the outer layers.
-As a result, the inside remains in a state of tension, while the outside goes into a state of compression.
+As a result, the inside remains in a state of tension, while the outside goes into a state of compression, with the resulting glass reaching about 10,000 psi of compressive stress and becoming up to four times stronger than standard glass.
 These competing forces are what make tempered glass so much stronger than annealed glass.

-People also know tempered glass as “safety glass,” and they often use it in car windows, shower doors, glass tables, and other installations that require higher safety standards.
+People also know tempered glass as “safety glass” or toughened glass, and it is used in car windows, shower doors, glass tables, and other installations that require higher safety standards.
+It is also common in residential and commercial settings, including frameless shower doors and large windows, where safety is a priority.
 While the manufacturing process does make tempered glass more resistant to force, it is not shatterproof glass or unbreakable in any way.
 For this reason, you shouldn’t use it to prevent intruders, but it does withstand more force than regular glass.

 The tempering process also makes the glass more resistant to damage from higher temperatures.
-That’s why you may see tempered glass used in situations where high temperatures are likely to cause glass to break, like in fireplace doors or kitchen appliances.
+That’s why you may see tempered glass used in situations where high temperatures are likely to cause glass to break, like in fireplace doors, kitchen appliances, or glass table tops.

 One of the main advantages of tempered glass—its ability to shatter into tiny pebbles, also creates a disadvantage.
-Because it’s designed to shatter entirely upon impact, it poses a potential security risk.
+Because tempered glass shatters completely upon impact, it can create a potential security risk.
 Motivated intruders may find it easier to gain entry because a single force can cause the entire window to fall apart.

-Additionally, it’s impossible to re-size, re-cut, or re-shape tempered glass once it has undergone the tempering process.
-You must complete all sizing before treating the annealed glass because once tempered, it becomes too fragile to cut or adjust.
-Damage to any part of it will cause the entire sheet of glass to shatter, so precision and custom installations are key to using this type of glass.
+Additionally, manufacturers cannot resize, recut, or reshape tempered glass after tempering.
+Glass manufacturers must complete all cutting, sizing, shaping, and edge finishing before they temper the glass.
+Once the tempering process strengthens the glass, it becomes too fragile to cut or modify without shattering.
+Damage to any part of it will cause the entire sheet of glass to shatter due to the internal stresses created during manufacturing, making rework impossible.
+Precision and custom installations are key to using this type of glass.

 If these disadvantages sound like they may be a deal-breaker for you, know that there are other window treatments that provide a sound alternative to tempered glass.